Ten Reasons Dental Implants Are The Best Option

 At The Dental Surgery, we have fitted over 20,000 dental implants.
 This is a popular, common procedure that is proven to deliver lasting, long-term results, boosting oral health and addressing the aesthetic issues of a missing tooth or teeth.

-The Alternatives to Implants
+The Alternatives To Implants

 There are three main alternatives to dental implants with brief details below.
-More information can be found here.

 A partial denture consists of a removable acrylic plate or metal frame holding one or more artificial teeth.
 Although a cheap option, this has the lowest rate of long-term success – lasting five years in just 40% of cases.
 Partial dentures are removable and so offer a very different experience to implants, which function as a natural tooth would.